 The different language manuals give different accounts of Tails' Adventures' place in the Sonic storyline, with the Japanese version citing it as as a prequel to Tails' first appearance in Sonic the Hedgehog 2 (explaining why he lacks his spinning attacks throughout the game).
-Conversely, the English version tells that Sonic and Tails are simply taking a break from dual adventuring, and Tails has come to Cocoa Island to relax.
+Conversely, the Western versions tell that Sonic and Tails are simply taking a break from dual adventuring, and Tails has come to Cocoa Island to relax.

 Cocoa Island is a beautiful little paradise that rests atop a coral reef and cannot be found on any map.
 It's said that the legendary Chaos Emeralds rest here...

 It's a sunny afternoon on Cocoa Island, and Miles Prower is taking a nap just outside his research lab, Tails House.
 His slumber is interrupted by a huge explosion, and before Tails can say "stop, drop, and roll" the whole place is ablaze.
 A frantic Flicky bird reports the bad news to a confused Tails: the imperial Battle Kukku army has invaded Cocoa Island.
 The dictator Great Battle Kukku 15th has discovered the Chaos Emeralds on the island, and intends to use them to conquer the entire world.
 Tails is the only one who can put a stop to the imperial army, but he has never faced this kind of danger before... is he up to it?

 Contrary to the classic speedy gameplay in the Sonic series, Tails Adventures is a puzzle-based platformer with a strong emphasis on item collecting and backtracking, like a side-scrolling adventure RPG.